relevance/how_we_work/_includes/tdd_and_bdd.md

 ### Test-Driven Development {#tdd}

 At Relevance, we write most of our code in a "test-driven" style.
-Test-driven development means that, before writing a bit of production code that's required, we'll first write an automated test that verifies that the code is working correctly.
+Test-driven development (TDD) means that, before writing a bit of production code that's required, we'll first write an automated test that verifies that the code is working correctly.
 (Which, of course, it isn't at the time we write the test, so the test fails.)
 Then we'll go write the code that's necessary to make the test pass.